 To install the Slint package, add the following code to the dependencies

-section in your cargo.toml
+section of your cargo.toml

 file: